cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-7.rst

 2. **Run Foxglove**

-   Open `Foxglove <https://foxglove.dev/>`_ in your browser or install it locally on your own computer.
+   Open `Foxglove <https://foxglove.dev/>`_.
+Make sure to install it locally on your own computer, as the browser version may not work.
    You’ll use Foxglove (better RVIZ) to visualize Pupper's camera feed, which helps verify and debug object detection.

+   If you are having trouble connecting, try turning internet sharing off, enabling all options, and then turning it back on.

 3. **Clone the Starter Code**